SproutyLabs/SproutyDialogsDocs/docs/getting-started/create-a-character.md

 Also, we can edit the portrait transformation settings to change the position, scale, and rotation with which the portrait will be displayed on the screen.

-There are so many things you can do with portraits, for more information see the [portraits section]().
+There are so many things you can do with portraits, for more information see the [customize portraits section](/docs/characters/customize-portraits.md).

 ## Using characters in dialogues